Victoria Emergency Drought Network Pre-Approved Permit-Based Scheme

 Are vehicles required to meet Performance Based Standards (PBS)?

-Eligible vehicles under the Scheme are not required to have a PBS vehicle approval, provided they comply with the conditions outlined.
+Eligible road trains under the Scheme are not required to have a PBS vehicle approval, provided they comply with the conditions outlined.

 Will I need to pay permit fees?